 Sweatt Center students are able to combine the best features of the university (world-class faculty, first-rate research facilities, competitive athletics) with the kind of small community that you would find at highly-competitive private colleges.
-Students within the Sweatt Center are able to take advantage of the following:
+As part of this program, students will have access to an interconnected array of programs and services:

 - Collegiate Black Male Retreat (connect with collegiate Black males from across the country)

 - Power Hours (weekly empowerment meetings with FREE FOOD)

 - Free academic tutoring in popular courses (science, math, writing, psychology, etc.)

 - Wall Street and Silicon Valley exposure trips

 - Mentorship Program (mentorship from Black male faculty, staff, and industry professionals)

 - Study Abroad opportunities (including China, Ghana, Senegal, and South Africa)